can3p/sackmesser/README.md

 ## Capabilities

+* Supports mutation only, you cannot query json with `sackmesser`
-* Input and output formats are disconnected
+* Input and output formats are disconnected, both yaml and json are supported
 * Operations: set field, delete field
 * Supports multiple operations in one go